foundation/foundation-emails/docs/pages/inky.md

 **What’s a templating language?**

 Essentially, it is just custom HTML tags.
 Things like `<row>` and `<columns>` are understood by this language.
-These tags don’t actually make it into your recipient’s inbox, it’s translated into the table-based HTML needed for our approach to responsive emails.
+Since email clients only work with table-based HTML, these tags don’t actually make it into your recipient’s inbox.
+Instead it’s translated into the table-based HTML needed for our approach to responsive emails.

 **How does it work?**

 We run a Gulp task that runs through your code, identifies our custom Inky tags, and translates them into valid HTML.
-For the more tech-savvy, you can check out our task on our Github Repo here.
+For the more tech-savvy, you can [check out our task on our Github Repo](https://github.com/zurb/foundation-emails/blob/v2.0/gulpfile.js#L149).

+<a id="how-to-inky"></a>
 **How do I start Inky?**

 Inky is built into the ZURB Stack, but you can also use Inky standalone, or integrate it into your own build process.
 [Refer to the Inky readme to learn more.](https://github.com/zurb/inky#usage)

 **Do I have to have the Gulp tasks running for Inky to work?**

 Yes.
-In order for Inky to watch your files, you need to be running either `npm start` or `npm run build` to see your changes reflected.
+In order for Inky to watch your files for changes, you need to be running either `npm start` or `npm run build` to see your changes reflected.

 **Do I have to use Inky?
-What if I just want to code my own email?**
+What if I just want to code my own email in tables?**

 You aren’t required to use Inky in your emails.
 You can write only in tables, or mix tables and Inky within the same email.

 **What are all of Inky’s tags and components?**

 You can check out all of the syntax and examples in the components section of the docs.
 We recommend you start off with [the grid](grid.html).

 **I found a bug&mdash;what should I do?**